sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 Running this up is easy:

 {% codeblock sh %}
-$ docker-compose run app bash
+$ Docker-compose run app bash
 {% endcodeblock %}

 Once in there I was able to navigate to the `/opt/webapp` directory and `bundle install` all the dependencies.